pattern-lab/edition-php-mustache-webdesignday/README.md

 ### Download a pre-built project

-The fastest way to get started with the Web Design Day Edition for Mustache is to [download the pre-built version](https://github.com/pattern-lab/edition-php-twig-standard/releases) from the [releases page](https://github.com/pattern-lab/edition-php-twig-standard/releases).
+The fastest way to get started with the Web Design Day Edition for Mustache is to [download the pre-built version](https://github.com/pattern-lab/edition-php-mustache-webdesignday/releases) from the [releases page](https://github.com/pattern-lab/edition-php-mustache-webdesignday/releases).

 **Please note:** Pattern Lab uses [Composer](https://getcomposer.org/) to manage project dependencies.
-To upgrade the Web Design Day Edition for Mustache or to install plug-ins during "free-time" you'll need to [install Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
+To upgrade the Web Design Day Edition for Mustache after the event you'll need to [install Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
 We recommend that you [install it globally](https://getcomposer.org/doc/00-intro.md#globally).

 ### Use Composer to create a project